renereimann/HotSpotPopulationAnalysis/README.md

     * cutoff: Threshold in -log10(p-value) above which local warm spots are considered.

-2. Run check_poissonian_distribution_and_parametrizise_expectation.py
+2. check_poissonian_distribution_and_parametrizise_expectation.py
-    You have to give the input and output directory, a minimal angular distance, the minimal -log10 p-value threshold and you can give a plot dir.

     Will check for different thresholds if spots are poissonian distributed.
 Will produce plots and put them in a plot dir Will produce a parametrization / spline of the #spots expectation vs p-value threshold.
     The parametrization and the spline of this parametization are saved in pickle files. parametrization_min_ang_dist_?.pickle and spline_expectation_min_ang_?dist_min_thres_?.py

+    Parameters:
+    * Infiles:
+    * Outputfiles:
+    * MinAngDist
+    * threshold
+    * plotdir

+    You have to give the input and output directory, a minimal angular distance, the minimal -log10 p-value threshold and you can give a plot dir.

 3. Run calculate_max_local_pValues.py
     You have to give the input and output directory, the path to the expectation spline, a minimal angular distance and the minimal -log10 p-value threshold.